10up/wp-local-docker-v2/README.md

 appropriately to the correct environment based on the hostname specified during environment creation.

 Each environment within WP Local Docker is powered by nginx, phpfpm, memcached, and if desired, elasticsearch.
-PHP versions 5.6, 7.0, 7.1, 7.2 or 7.3 are all supported.
+PHP versions 5.6, 7.0, 7.1, 7.2, 7.3, 7.4, 8.0, 8.1, and 8.2 are all supported.
 Supporting all environments within WP Local Docker is a MySQL container to run all MySQL databases, WP Snapshots to easily push and pull snapshots of a WordPress installation, PHPMyAdmin to manage MySQL databases with a familiar UI, and mailcatcher to catch any mail sent from all environments.